What: CD Release and Upcoming Concert

 SLG: Describe your genre of music in as much detail as you like.
 Maybe list your three best crowd-pleasing songs?
 Can you explain in what way do you most appeal to your fans?

-SLG: Past shows or venues you'd like to brag about?
+SLG: Are there past shows or venues you'd like to brag about?
 Past or future shows in the Pocatello area?

 SLG: Any comments about the local live music scene, the music industry in general?
 What do you think is the best way to get your music out there?